pflanze/functional-perl/docs/howto.md

   inspect the context and experiment with local function calls.

 * Use `Chj::Backtrace` in your program to see errors with stack traces.
-Or use `Chj::Trapl` to trap uncatched exceptions into a repl.
+Or use `Chj::Trapl` to trap uncatched exceptions in a repl.

 * Disable tail call optimizations to see the history of function calls